wasserth/TotalSegmentator/resources/improvements_in_v3.md

 ## Acknowledgments

-We want to thank Brian Derstine, Sven Holcombe, Murong Xu, Martin Segeroth, Paul Hehenkamp and Andrew Nicoli for their help in improving the labels for the improved `total` and `total_mr` models.
+We want to thank Brian Derstine, Sven Holcombe, Murong Xu, Martin Segeroth, Michael Bach, Paul Hehenkamp and Andrew Nicoli for their help in improving the labels for the improved `total` and `total_mr` models.